Mark-Austen/mcr-aws_hvif-azure-google/README.md

 ### Notes

 * This example will not work on the Megaport Staging environment.
-This is because it requires real connections to AWS and Azure.
+This is because it requires real connections to AWS, Azure, and Google Cloud.
 * It helps if you're not logged into mutliple Microsoft accounts while running this.
 * The Azure ExpressRoute Gateway can take up to 20 minutes to deploy.
 * When you have completed, use `terraform destroy` so that you will stop incurring costs for the resources.